wotakumoe/wotaku/Software.md

     - Decent UI
     - Initial load times is slightly slower than above two readers
     - Has vertical reading mode with limited amount of customization
+    - Does not clear cache automatically.
+Have to do it manually

 === More
 - [Clovre](https://github.com/rehhouari/clovre) [!badge variant="ghost" size="xs" text="offline"]